jieqiong-pang/DSCI560-HW3/index.md

 ## Identified Wastes

-### Waiting
-- CEO call our customer assistance team constantly, which takes time from CEO meetings with clients.
+- **Waiting**: CEO call our customer assistance team constantly, which takes time from CEO meetings with clients.
-### Over-Processing
-- Deliver customer requirements multiple times across multiple departments（designers，developers，backend team),which takes long time to update the customer requirements.
+- **Over-Processing**: Deliver customer requirements multiple times across multiple departments（designers，developers，backend team),which takes long time to update the customer requirements.
-### Skills
-- It is not necessary for everyone need to create a visualization example, which is the waste of human potential.
+- **Skills**: It is not necessary for everyone need to create a visualization example, which is the waste of human potential.

 ## Deliverables